 Choose a supplement that has named species, an is independently certified for content, purity, and freedom of contaminants.
 The International Fish Oil Standards tests products for PCB, mercury, and other contaminants; whether the product has been irradiated, and for label-claimed concentrations (standardization).
 Examine the label to ensure that the supplement you choose has been molecularly distilled to remove contaminants.
 Another known certifying body is the Ann Arbor, MI-based NSF International.

 Since fatty acid supplements are indicated across a range of health concerns you should work carefully with your veterinarian to decide on an appropriate dosage.

 N.B.: This essay is written for informational purposes.
 Our goal is to build awareness of concepts and define common terminology to stimulate discussion.
 We draw your attention to issues and concepts that are or may be important to the subject at hand, but do not consider that our interpretation is necessarily complete.
 Mutually respectful and open relationships with physicians, veterinarians, and shelter/rescue organizations are all essential to productive dialog on this issue.
 We welcome your comments or suggestions!
-We do not specifically endorse any of the organizations discussed here, but interpret that they may be of interest, and have provided links and/or PDF's to stimulate creative thinking so that you may conduct your own research (links are in blue & will illuminate when you pass your mouse over them: click to be directed to a site or to print a PDF).
+We do not specifically endorse any of the organizations discussed here, but interpret that they may be of interest, and have provided links and/or PDF's to stimulate creative thinking so that you may conduct your own research.

 The humans we love have aspirations that don't always mesh with ours,